CiscoDevNet/AppD-Cloud-Kickstart/docs/GCP_VM_BUILD_INSTRUCTIONS.md

     $ env | grep -i ^appd | sort
     ```

+2. Create a secret key to a GCP Service Account with the appropriate IAM Policy Bindings:

+	-	For AppDynamics SEs, the `gcp-devops.json` key file has already been created and can be download [here](https://drive.google.com/file/d/12wi_AzYHIDYd2q2SgNNSpxNwo2GmGgXS/view?usp=sharing).
+		-	After downloading the secret key, it should be copied to the `shared/keys` directory.

-2. Supply a valid AppDynamics Controller license file:
+3. Supply a valid AppDynamics Controller license file:

 	-	This license can be supplied by any AppDynamics SE
 		-	It is recommended to have at least 10 APM, 10 server, 10 network, 5 DB, 1 unit of each Analytics and 1 unit of each RUM within the license key.
 		-	Copy your AppDynamics Controller `license.lic` and rename it to `provisioners/scripts/centos/tools/appd-controller-license.lic`.

 ## Build the Immutable Images with Packer